EldadSomeh/SecretEngine/README.md

 # 🔐 Keymistry - Secret Rotation for Azure App Registrations <img width="520" height="232" alt="2" src="https://github.com/user-attachments/assets/d15e68fc-b686-4443-8ffb-e685ee08d379" />

-**Keymistry** is a secure and automated Azure Logic App that rotates secrets (client passwords) for App Registrations (service principals) in Microsoft Entra ID.
+**Keymistry** is a secure and automated Azure Logic App that rotates secrets (client passwords) for App Registrations in Microsoft Entra ID.
 It stores the new password securely in Azure Key Vault and supports both scheduled and event-driven execution.

 ---